Are smart meters any good?

 You'll get access to solar export tariffs

 A smart meter opens the door for you to benefit from solar export tariffs.
 If you have solar panels, these tariffs pay you for the excess electricity you generate but don't use, which is then fed back into the grid.
-The vast majority of export tariffs will require you to have a smart meter before you can start exporting, otherwise there’s no accurate way to measure your activity.

-Since the upfront cost of solar panel installations can be high, a smart meter helps you get the most from your solar investment.
-In fact, the average household with a 5 kWp solar panel system (plus battery) could earn more than ÂŁ600 from exporting to the grid.
+Since the upfront cost of solar panel installations can be high, a smart meter helps you get the most from your solar investment â after all, the average home can earn around ÂŁ350 per year in solar export income.

 To learn more, check out our guide to how smart meters work with solar panels.